logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/automated-web-testing-with-webdriver/_index.md

 WebDriver is a tool for automating web application testing executing tests across a wide range of browsers like Chrome, Firefox and Microsoft Edge.
 As a member of the Selenium family, it is designed to provide better support for dynamic web pages.

-**Restriction:** TestArchitect currently provides partial support for Generic WebDriver.
+{{<restriction>}} TestArchitect currently provides partial support for Generic WebDriver.
 Built-in actions and settings can only work on the platforms and browsers listed in [this topic](/TA_Automation/Topics/WebDriver_supported_platforms.html).

 -   WebDriver makes direct calls to a browser using the browser's native support for automation.
 -   It provides separated language-binding for each supported language such as C\#, Java, Perl, PHP or Ruby.
 You use it to implement test script.